 How to write briefs that deliver great design work

 In an increasingly crowded world, design work is key for businesses as they fight for mental availability through distinctiveness and clear branding.
 As businesses put design at the heart of their processes, there is a growing need to deliver great design briefs that work.
-In over fifteen years of writing design briefs, great ones, average ones and bad ones, I can unilaterally state that if a design brief is rubbish, packed full of non-essential information, with gaps in critical parts and devoid of emotional hooks, even the best designers are going to struggle to do great work.
+In over fifteen years of writing design briefs, great ones, average ones, and bad ones, I can unilaterally state that if a design brief is rubbish, packed full of non-essential information, with gaps in critical parts and devoid of emotional hooks, even the best designers are going to struggle to do great work.

-No one starts out to do a bad job but the process is time-consuming and requires a lot of thinking.
+No one starts to do a bad job but the process is time-consuming and requires a lot of thinking.
 It raises difficult strategic choices, which teams find uncomfortable to make.
 All too often the process is basic and just ticks the same boxes, which inevitably leads to less than inspiring work coming back.

 Getting clear on objectives

 Before looking at the contents and structure of a brief, it’s useful to understand the objectives.
 There are two when it comes to design briefs.
 The design work has an objective, which we’ll come to later, but the brief itself also has a very specific objective, one which is often forgotten.

 The key objective of a design brief is to fuel the creativity of the designer who will use it to deliver great work.